Sangamesh8055/Employee-Attendance/README.md

 # Attendance Registration on AWS EC2
 **Terraform + cloud-init + Nginx + Flask (Gunicorn) + SQLite**

 A small, production-style demo that deploys a check-in form and an admin dashboard on a single EC2 instance.
-Great for showcasing AWS + DevOps skills in labs (e.g., KodeKloud) without ECR/ECS.
+Great for showcasing AWS + DevOps skills in labs .

 ---